 How to Test Your Resume Before Applying

-Do not wait until you have been silently rejected from 50 applications to find out your template is the problem.
+Do not wait until you have been silently ranked out of 50 applications to find out your template is the problem.
 There are straightforward ways to test your resume's ATS compatibility:

 - The plain-text test: Open your resume, select all content (Ctrl+A), and paste it into a plain text editor like Notepad.
 If the text appears in the correct order with all information intact, your template is likely parseable.
 If sections are scrambled, missing, or duplicated, your template is causing problems.